gboone/gboone.github.io/_teaching/engr-3970/syllabus.md

 * **Read:** Colter, Angela.
 (2010) "Testing Content" _A List Apart_. <http://www.alistapart.com/articles/testing-content>
 * **Read:** MailChimp Styleguide <http://styleguide.mailchimp.com/>
 * **Do:** Reflection essay:
-  > What are the benefits of plain language for high tech or engineering companies?
-Find an artifact of a high tech company using plain language well and reflect on the investment in plain language they made.

 ### May 15 Usability and user experience: Interviewing Users